Essenceia/essenceia.github.io/content/projects/dev_board.md

 ## Version 2

-Now that the first version is up and running it is time to start thinking on imporvements for the second version.
+Now that the first version is up and running it is time to start thinking of improvements for the second version.

-The first revision of the board uses the `STM32H750VBT6TR` MCU and this chip only has `128kB` of flash.
+The first revision of the board uses the `STM32H750VBT6TR` MCU, which only has `128kB` of flash.
 Now that I have confirmed that the board is working it is time to upgrade to something with more flash.

 This new revision will keep the existing PCB and components but drop in the `STM32H742VIT6` as the MCU.
-This MCU features `2 MB` of flash, `1 MB` of RAM and it otherwise for our purposes the same chip.
+This MCU features `2 MB` of flash, `1 MB` of RAM and is otherwise the same chip with regards to the features that matter to us.